zaiisao/Documentation/en/Recording/recording_cpp.md

 ### <a name="onError"></a>An Error has Occurred During SDK Runtime (onError)

-This callback indicates that an error has occurred during SDK runtime.
+This callback is triggered when an error has occurred during SDK runtime.

 The SDK cannot fix the issue or resume running, which requires intervention from the application and informs the user on the issue.